freedmand/distinguish/README.md

 </script>
 ```

-Now if you run Distinguish and specify minifying as much as possible, you'll get the following as output:
+If you run Distinguish and specify minifying as much as possible, you'll get the following as output:

 ```html
 <style>